minhjoe/Predictive-Analytics-for-Sony-Music-Visualizing-Song-Success-in-2023/README.md

 ## Tools and Technologies

 - **Programming Language:** R
-- **Libraries Used:** ggplot2, dplyr, tidyr, readr, plotly, RColorBrewer, and others as required.

----

-## Repository Structure

-- `data/`: Contains the Spotify 2023 dataset (CSV file).
-- `r_scripts/`: R scripts used for data cleaning, analysis, and visualization.
-- `visualizations/`: Generated plots and graphics.
-- `report/`: Word document (Part B) discussing the analytics process, ethics, and justification.

----

 ## Deliverables

 ### Part A: Using R for visualization
-- Visualizations in R that support decision-making and predictive analytics, some of the examples are:
+- Visualizations in R that support decision-making and predictive analytics, in which:
-  - Boxplot of Audio Feature.
+  - Visualization 1: Music analysis in Audio Features
-  - Distribution of BPM in songs (Histogram).
-  - Total Songs in Playlist Across Different Streaming Service.
-  - Song Performance across Spotify and Deezer Playlists.
-  - Average Streams by Artist_ Count.
+  - Visualization 2: Music analysis in BPM
+  - Visualization 3: Cross-platform analysis
+  - Visualization 4: Artist Impact
+  - Visualization 5: Artist Popularity

 ### Part B: Report